cs6006/cs6006.github.io/content/blog/second.md

 </center>

+As you know, we are at liberty to choose any eight numbers we like.
+The choice I've shown above may feel rather obscure, but it is actually a very clever way of representing negative numbers.
-Read more about that [here](https://en.wikipedia.org/wiki/Two%27s_complement#:~:text=Two's%20complement%20is%20a%20mathematical,number%20is%20positive%20or%20negative.)!
+Read more about that [here](https://en.wikipedia.org/wiki/Two%27s_complement)!

 #### I'm pretty sure my computer can count way past seven.
 What's up with that?